Spectral-Finance/scoracle-example/README.md

 `ALCH_STAGING_TOKEN` - create an account on https://www.alchemy.com and create an app using Goerli network to obtain a key.

-`INFURA_TOKEN` - create an account on https://www.infura.io and use "Create New Key" button to get the key.
+`INFURA_TOKEN` - create an account on https://www.infura.io and use "Create New Key" button to get a key.

 `MNEMONIC` - to see how to obtain your mnemonic, please visit https://www.alphr.com/metamask-get-secret-recovery-phrase